bjoernricks/daap-protocol/daap.md

 specifically the multi-cast dns and service discovery bits, to find other local machines that happen to be running iTunes and also sharing their libraries.

-UPDATE: With iTunes 4.0.1 apple introduced a handful of changes that break compatability with iTunes 4.0.
-The changes are simply:

- * the version number is bumped to 2.0, from 1.0
- * the sessionid needs to be an unsigned integer, it looks like the way session id's are created caused a signed sessiondid, e.g. -9184 as a signed int, the string sessionid needs to be unsigned, e.g. 4294958112 - I don't know if this goes for all numeric values, or just sessionid

 ## II.
 DAAP Overview